vinodrajendran001/mitosis_detection/README.md

 Mitotic count is an important parameter in breast cancer grading as it gives an evaluation of the aggressiveness of the tumor.
 However, mitosis detection is a challenging problem and has not been addressed well in the literature.
 This is due to the fact that mitosis are small objects with a large variety of shape configurations.
 The four main phases of a mitosis are prophase, metaphase, anaphase and telophase.
 The shape of the nucleus is very different depending on the phase of the mitosis.
 On its last stage, the telophase, a mitosis has two distinct nuclei, but they are not yet full individual cells.
 A mitosis in telophase must be counted as a single mitosis, it should not be miscounted as two mitosis.
 Artifacts are also common and should not be confused with mitosis.

-The data you receive are H&E stained histological images of different breast cancers prepared on 5 slides and each slide is scanned on two scanners.
+The data provided are H&E stained histological images of different breast cancers prepared on 5 slides and each slide is scanned on two scanners.
 The data of scanner A can be found in the folders A*; data of scanner H can be found in folders H* (e.g. data of slide 0 scanned on scanner A is found in A00_v2, the same slide scanned on scanner H is found in H00_v2).

-Our objective is to develop an algorithm that support histopathologists in the detection of mitosis on these type of images.
+The objective of this small project is to develop an algorithm that support histopathologists in the detection of mitosis on these type of images.

 Data description